ANT CONTROL SERVICES

 - They carry whatever food they find back to their nests and can carry food or other objects that are over 10 times their weight

-Given that ants view themselves as part of a collective whole, the best treatment options for these insects are often informed by this component of their psychology.
+Given that ants are part of a collective whole, the best treatment options for these insects often involve the colony.

 Types of ants